CloudChaoszero/CloudChaoszero.github.io/_pages/career-tips/job-search-tips-resume.md

 Thereafter, we will jump into section two to discuss my current resume.
 In this, we too consider how we can make it more effective.

+## Example

+<iframe src="https://drive.google.com/file/d/15hJ7xHLeNZKs3cScgu0xpGnRGTcJzWDH/preview" class="is-fullwidth" width="250%" height="450%"></iframe>

+The attached document above showcases a real-life resume from 2010.
+This was post-high school.
+I was trying to find a job, but ultimately did not find one.
+I created this resume with no guidance, curation, or feedback.

+> This looks...neat(?)

-Let's get started!
+**Let's get started!**

 # Resume Tips

 ## 1. Keywords in Job Posting

-With the innovation of technology, comes the prospect of automating/reducing number of tasks for people.
-Moreover, employers have more opportunities to filter candiates.
+With the innovation of technology, comes the prospect of reducing number of tasks for people (automation).
 That being said....**employers have more opportunities to filter candidates**.

-If I were applying to a warehouse, I should have added in keywords like `logistics`, `assemble`, `lbs.` (pounds), or something more to that nature.
+So to **not be filtered out** of the application pool, If I were applying to a warehouse, I should have added in keywords like `logistics`, `assemble`, `lbs.` (pounds), or something more to that nature.

 For a retail customer service role, I should add keywords like `customer support`, `onboard`, `train`, or something else to that nature.

+If I either add no or irrelevant keywords, the likehood of me not getting the job increases.

 ## 2. Include 1-page worth of Relevant Information